siktec-lab/Frigate/docs/Documentation/frigate-app.md

-    env               : null,   // will load the environment variables from the .env file default is null. (array|string|null) extra_env         : [],     // will add additional environment variables to the application. (array) load_session      : true,   // will load the session if needed. (bool) default is true. start_page_buffer : false,  // will start the page buffer if needed. (bool) default is false. adjust_ini        : true    // will adjust the php configuration if needed. (bool) default is true );
+    env               : null,   // will load the environment variables from the .env file default is null. (array|string|null) extra_env         : [],     // will add additional environment variables to the application. (array) load_session      : true,   // will load the session if needed. (bool) default is true. start_page_buffer : true,  // will start the page buffer if needed. (bool) default is true. adjust_ini        : true    // will adjust the php configuration if needed. (bool) default is true );